International Pathways Centre

 We expect your full participation in this programme, so please ensure that you remain fully available throughout induction.

 Are there any specialist software or systems that I need for my programme and where do I find out information about it?

 As a student at the University of Leeds, there are some pieces of software that will be particularly useful.
 You will be able to find out about these when you complete your Student IT Induction.

 We recommend that you keep up-to-date with your timetable and Minerva by downloading the UniLeeds mobile app.
-You should also become familiar with MS Teams, which can be accessed via Office365 or downloaded as an app.
+You should also become familiar with MS Teams, which can be accessed via Office365.

 If specialist software or systems are required for your individual modules, you will be informed about this once you begin your programme.